LiskArchive/lisk-legacy-docs/tutorials/hello-world.md

 pm2 start hello # start the hello app
 ```

+> PM2 needs to be installed on the system in order to run these commands.
+See [SDK Pre-Install section](../../lisk-sdk/introduction.md#pre-installation).

 ## 7. Customize the default configuration

 Your project should have now the following file structure: